ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 Assigned `TagName` values **MUST NOT** start with the underscore character '_'; see (#why-assigned-tags-matter).

-It is **RECOMMENDED** that tag names start with the underscore character '_' for non assigned tags that are not meant to be added to the list of assigned tags.
+It is **RECOMMENDED** that tag names start with the underscore character '_' for unassigned tags that are not meant to be added to the list of assigned tags.

 ### TagString Formatting